ResearchComputing/Documentation/docs/programming/OpenMP-C.md

 icc parallel_hello_world.cpp -o parallel_hello_world.exe -qopenmp
 ```

-This will give us an executable we can submit as a job to
+This will give us an executable we can run as a job to
 Summit.
-Simply submit the job specifying slurm to run the
+Simply run the job specifying slurm to run the
 executable.
-Your submission script should look something like this:
+Your job script should look something like this:

 ```bash
 #!/bin/bash